ing970/yolo-moving-average/README.md

 # Enhancing Frame-Level Stability in YOLO Image Classification with Simple Moving Average for Hand Gesture Recognition

-- For the Korean version of the project summary, see here:
+- For the Korean version of the project summary, see here: (TO BE UPDATED)
 - Also see:  [Google Slide Presentation (in Korean)](https://docs.google.com/presentation/d/15e_nBQsfDuISFk8tTSFhq8_cxQKo__2_M940YDAwWbA/edit#slide=id.p)

 ## Overview